famulare/famulare.github.io/_posts/2024-07-09-A-story-heard-over-dinner-the-culture-of-innovation-at-icddrb.md

 ---
 layout: post
 title:  A story heard over dinner---the culture of innovation at icddr,b
-tags: complex-interventions story-time heroes-in-health culture-of-innovation
+tags: complex-interventions story-time heroes culture-of-innovation
 ---

 Back in 2015, I had the privilege to be at a dinner in Dhaka with [Dr. Mohammed Yunus](https://www.scopus.com/authid/detail.uri?authorId=7102140180).
 No, not the Nobel-winning economist, although I'm sure he's interesting company.
 Rather, Dr. Mohammed Yunus, the retired, long-time head of the the [Matlab health and demographic surveillance system](https://www.icddrb.org/news-and-events/features?id=16) run by [icddr,b](https://en.wikipedia.org/wiki/ICDDR,B).
 Dr. Yunus is as close to a hero of mine as I'm willing to let myself have[^1], and the approach to health care he and his colleagues pioneered has saved and improved countless lives.